vsanin42/minishell/README.md

 # edge test cases
-handle wrapping evn variables in single AND double  quotes (or the other way around -eg. echo "'$HOME'")
+handle wrapping evn variables in single AND double  quotes (or the other way around -eg. echo "'$HOME'") handle {} for environment variables - can be but doesnt have to be handle only uppercase chars and in {} as environment variable how to handle unclosed brackets or unclosed quotes